VA Minimum Property Requirements (MPRs)

 Homes with a well instead of a community or public water system may require a water quality analysis to ensure that the water is safe to drink.
 No matter which kind of financing you choose, it’s a good idea to obtain a water analysis on an individual well prior to buying the home.

-Homes on a community well will be required to prove that the community system is of adequate size for the amount of homes served, and that water will be delivered at a reasonable cost going forward.
+Homes on a community well will be required to prove that the community system is of adequate size for the number of homes served, and that water will be delivered at a reasonable cost going forward.

 The roof must not leak, which is common sense.
-However, the VA also requires the roof to have viable life left.
+However, the VA also requires the roof and/or shingles to have viable life left.
 If there is doubt about the roof, expect the VA underwriter to require a roof inspection, which is different than a home inspection or appraisal.
 It’s a dedicated roof report that states that the roof has a certain number of years of life left.
 If there’s not enough life left, the roof will need to be replaced.

 If you’re looking at a 2- to 4-unit home, you’ll want to know that laundry and storage space can be shared between the units.
 Water, gas, sewer or electricity may be shared by multiple units under the same VA loan, provided there are separate shutoffs for each home unit.

-Access to the Home
+Access to the home

 For multi-unit homes, each unit must be accessible without trespassing through another unit or another’s property.